Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 ```
 You should see that there are two channels, corresponding to the two partitions created earlier in the topic.
 ![](assets/channels.png)

+Note that, unlike the screen capture above, at this point, you should only see one row in the table, as we have only ingested data once.
+We will see new rows being added later as we continue to ingest more data.

 Now run the following query on the table.
 ```